Frequently Asked Questions

 What role do technology companies play?

 Technology companies work with us as external partners.
 Google, Facebook, Bing use the indicators and their associated machine-readable signals in various ways to enhance their ability to differentiate reliable, trustworthy journalism from other information, and continue to develop new uses.
-Other organizations such as Nuzzel, a news aggregator, use the Trust Indicators to help people find trustworthy news with authority.

 For Newsroom Managers